-1284 4.12 To start the Policy aspect of the deployment process, the intents that are available in the SCA 1285 domain are examined and the XPath expressions that are the values of their @attachTo attributes are 1286 evaluated and the intents are attached to the SCA elements selected by the XPath expressions.
-Note that the @attachTo attribute may be missing or its value may be empty, in which case no attachment is 1287 1288 performed for the particular intent.
-Following this, if external attachment of policySets is supported, the 1289 policySets that are available in the SCA domain are examined and the XPath expressions that are the 1290 values of their @attachTo attributes are evaluated and the policySets are attached to the SCA elements selected by the XPath expressions.
-If the @attachTo attribute is missing or its value is empty, no 1291 attachment is performed for the particular policySet.
-1292 1293 1294 The SCA runtime MUST raise an error if the value of the @attachTo XPath expression resolves to an SCA <property> element, or any of its children.
-[POL40002] 1295 1296
+4.12 When a composite is deployed, the SCA runtime has to re-evaluate the external attachment 1285 1286 XPath expression of every intent and policySet in the SCA Domain.
+For each intent To start the Policyaspect of the deployment process, the intents that are available in the SCA domain, -are examined and-1287 the XPath expressions that are the values of their @attachTo attributes is are evaluated and the intent is 1288 1289 s are attached to the SCA elements selected by the @attachTo XPath expressions.
+Note that the 1290 @attachTo attribute may be missing or its value may be empty, in which case no attachment is performed for the parti for that particular intent.
+Following this, if external attachment of policySets is supported then 1291 each, the policySet s that are available in the SCA domain isare examined; and the XPath expressions-1292 1293 that are the values -of their @attachTo attributes are evaluated and the policySets is are attached to the 1294 SCA elements selected by the XPath expressions.
+If the @attachTo attribute is missing or its value is 1295 empty, no attachment is performed for thate particular policySet.
+1296 When an intent is deployed and the SCA runtime supports external policySet attachment, the SCA 1297 runtime has to re-evaluate the external attachment XPath expression of every policySet in the SCA 1298 Domain.

+1299 The SCA runtime MUST raise an error if the value of the @attachTo XPath expression resolves to an 1300 SCA <property> element, or any of its children.
+[POL40002]